aukraine/doctor_appointments_api/README.md

 >     - to provide better performance on index endpoint with ability to filter by doctor, desired date and time and statuses
 >   - provide own `status` field with couple potential item for using the future
 >   - duplicate `no_overlapping_time_slots` validation logic from `TimeSlot` model to ability avoiding overlaps in patients scheduling
+>   - implement validation to forbid booking appointments on one doctors time slot for different patients
+>   - implement validation to avoid booking appointments to time slots from past
 > - design and use Service Object to encapsulate and manage business logic in separate abstraction
 >   - service objects represent a single system action such as adding a record to the database or sending an email
 >   - service objects should contain no reference to anything related to HTTP, such as requests or parameters